Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 **Track user activity** and **API usage**, records **API calls** for your account, includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more, like a log of actions.

-can determine whether a change was made to the security groups of an EC2 instance in the last month
+- can determine whether a change was made to the security groups of an EC2 instance in the last month

-providing information about **changes to your AWS environment**
+- providing information about **changes to your AWS environment**
+- so that you can identify when an Amazon EC2 instance was terminated

 ##### CloudTrail logs